IZMEHD/ARoMA/README.md

 Click "Switch Platform" and then "Build".
 Unity should ask you where to save the build, you can create a folder "Build" in your project folder and save it there.
-Whene Unity is done navigate to the buld folder and click on the ".sln" file.
+When Unity is done, navigate to the build folder and click on the ".sln" file.
 Now navigate to your Project folder and open the "Fittslaw.sln".
 In Visual Studio go to "Project" then "Propertys".
 For Configuration select "Release" and for Platform select "ARM64".
 Now under "General" -> "Debugging" enter the IP of your HoloLens 2 under "Machine Name".
 To get the IP of your HoloLens 2 just say "What is my IP" while wearing it.